Thomas J. Lane

 1. time-resolved serial femtosecond crystallography (SFX) of photoactive proteins

-2. extracting allosteric and dynamical information from large numbers of crystals subjected to perturbation, a field we coined “statistical crystallography”
+2. “statistical crystallography”, where we extract allosteric and dynamical information from large numbers of crystals subjected to perturbation

 Consulting